Kia Financing: What To Know in 2025

 First-Time Buyer Program

 It can be hard to get a car loan with no credit history.
 That’s where Kia’s First-Time Buyer Program may help.
 If you have no credit and have never bought a car, Kia may waive its credit score requirement.
-Note there are other parameters to meet (such as a verifiable monthly income of at least $2,000).
+Note there are other metrics to meet (such as a verifiable monthly income of at least $2,000).

 Competitive Bonus program